Country of Origin

 Review component retail: €1'500

 Unicorn sighting?
 Only if you misspell it.
-KEF's Uni-Core array is very real.
-It's a patented solution to move two force-cancelling woofers into 1/3rd closer proximity by sharing one motor system with concentrically sleeved voice coils.
+KEF's Uni-Core array is real.
+It's a patented solution which moves two force-cancelling woofers into 1/3rd closer proximity by sharing one motor system with concentrically sleeved voice coils.
 The first model to exploit this invention is the KC62.
-It's a black or white micro subwoofer which combines two 6.5" woofers with 1kW of class D power inside an extruded 14kg curved aluminium shell of ultra-compact 246 x 256 x 248mm proportions.
-That enclosure doubles as a heat sink.
-Five DSP presets go by room, wall, corner, cabinet and apartment.
-With them we input automatic boundary gain compensation.
-The same DSP also includes a smart limiter to avoid overdrive should our inner headbanger emerge.
+It's a black or white micro subwoofer.
+It combines two 6.5" woofers with 1kW class D inside an extruded 14kg curved aluminium shell of ultra-compact 246 x 256 x 248mm proportions.
+That metal enclosure doubles as heat sink for the electronics.
+DSP presets go by room, wall, corner, cabinet and apartment to input boundary gain compensation.
+That DSP also includes a dynamic smart limiter to avoid clipping and driver failure.

-Next come 105dB max SPL and a claimed 11Hz reach at unspecified decibels.
-The recently reviewed ModalAkustik MusikBass began its 6dB/oct. acoustic roll-off at 35Hz to be -6dB down at 18Hz despite exploiting twin long-throw 12" woofers.
-25Hz was well audible, 20Hz entirely MIA.
-That's because so-called RiPol loading, whilst categorically avoiding room pressurization effects by operating as a velocity converter instead, created out-of-phase cancellation.
-With KEF's standard 180°-radiating pressure generator type, that's not an issue.
+Next come 105dB max SPL and claimed 11Hz reach at unspecified decibels.
+The ModalAkustik MusikBass began its 6dB/oct. acoustic roll-off at 35Hz.
+That had it -6dB at 18Hz despite dual 12" woofers.
+It was from so-called RiPol loading.
+Whilst avoiding room pressurization by operating as a velocity converter instead, it suffers out-of-phase cancellation.
+With KEF's standard 360°-radiating pressure generator, that's no issue.
 Rather, corner loading invokes maximum room gain.

-Its RCA-based 4th-order 24dB/oct. low-pass is 40-140Hz variable.
+An RCA-based 4th-order 24dB/oct. low-pass is 40-140Hz variable.
 LFE signal already filtered in an AV receiver or pre/pro will bypass it.
-A matching high pass on RCA outputs can alternately daisy-chain another subwoofer.
-Speaker-level inputs via push connector are supported as well.
-The woofers showcase another company exclusive called P-Flex aka origami surround shown to the right.
-As Fostex and Purifi do with their suspensions, it exploits pleats to better resist the acoustic pressure in the cabinet without decreasing sensitivity like traditional half-roll surrounds.
-Finally a third KEF innovation is patent-pending real-time motion feedback.
-That reduces distortion by monitoring the voice-coil current.
+A matching high pass on RCA outputs can alternately daisy-chain a second wired subwoofer.
+Speaker-level inputs via Molex connector are also supported.
+The woofers showcase another KEF exclusive.
+It's the P-Flex or pleated origami surround shown at right.
+As Fostex and Purifi do with their suspensions, complex geometry in the flexible rubber increases its rigidity.
+Here that's done to resist deformation caused by high pressure inside the cabinet.
+A third KEF innovation is patent-pending real-time motion feedback.
+It reduces distortion by measuring the electromagnetic counter current created by the driver's motion, then deduces diaphragm acceleration from that current which informs the DSP engine.
 Philips had early sensor-based motion feedback decades back.
-Various servo subwoofers from the likes of Genesis and Velodyne applied their own.
+Various servo subwoofers from Genesis and Velodyne still apply their own.
 KEF call theirs Smart Distortion Control Technology.

-These three innovations follow KEF's earlier meta material as a type Medieval labyrinth-shaped diffuser which absorbs 90% of rear radiation when mounted behind a tweeter.
+These three innovations follow KEF's earlier meta material.
+That's a Medieval labyrinth-shaped diffuser which absorbs 90% of rear radiation behind a tweeter.
 Someone at the company's R&D lab must be drinking hyper-caffeinated brain juice.
 Innovation stimulates evolution.
 Those who insist that nothing new happens in hifi must keep an eye on KEF.
-Their team clearly aren't content to rest on their laurels and of late have bowed a number of inventions which promise to advance the state of our audio arts.
+Their team clearly aren't content to rest on their laurels.
+Of late they've bowed a number of inventions which promise to advance the state of our audio arts.
+With the KC62, it's about shrinking the physical package whilst still offering true subwoofer performance.

 Would you like to download the current image?